zjestrella-r7/plugin-sdk-docs/SPEC.md

      output: <map of identifier -> variable outputs>
 ```

-For usability, all triggers should support a input called frequency that is passed to `time.sleep()`.
+For usability, all triggers should support a input called interval that is passed to `time.sleep()`.
 ```
-    frequency:
+    interval:
       type: integer
-      description: "Poll frequency in seconds"
+      description: "Poll interval in seconds"
       default: 300
       required: false
 ```